Jeddy939/Grader/README.md

 # AI Grader

 This repository contains Python scripts to generate automated grading reports and draft feedback for student case study assignments.
-The grader relies on Google's **Gemini** API and a custom rubric provided in plain text.
+The grader relies on Google's **Gemini** API and a custom rubric.
+The same rubric text is stored in `rubric.yml` (for scoring) and `rubric_prompt.json` (for the draft feedback prompt).

 ## Contents